JonPSmith/EfCoreinAction-SecondEdition/README.md

 Welcome to the Git repo that is associated with the first six chapters in the book Entity Framework Core in Action (second edition).
 This book details how to use Entity Framework Core (EF Core) to develop database access code in .NET 5 applications.

+The current release of this code is running on:

+* EF Core 5.0
+* ASP.NET Core 5.0 (You MUST have NET Core 5.0 installed)

 Other branches are:

 * `Part2`, which covers part 2 of the book - chapters 7 to 11.